aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/automated-install-aptos-cli.md

 ```
 If it is not installed, you can find installation instructions on [python.org](https://www.python.org/downloads/).

-Optionally, [install the Rust programming language and Cargo package manager](https://doc.rust-lang.org/cargo/getting-started/installation.html) for your operating system to enable automatic [updates](#update).

 ## Install

-Follow these instructions to install Aptos CLI on various operating systems.
+Follow these instructions to install the Aptos CLI on various operating systems.
 Regardless of the operating system, you will always be directed to the latest release of the Aptos CLI.

 <details>
 <summary>macOS / Linux / Windows Subsystem for Linux (WSL)</summary>